hiddentao/geth-private/README.md

 To attach:  geth attach ipc:///var/folders/4v/br6x6mlx113235v1lz39nwfc0000gn/T/tmp-242211yXIVsOX5tP/
 ```

-Run the `geth attach` command given attach a console to this running geth
+Run the `attach` command given to attach a console to this running geth
 instance.
-Or you can access it via [web3](https://github.com/ethereum/web3.js) RPC.
+By default [web3](https://github.com/ethereum/web3.js) RPC is also
+enabled.

+One it's running launch Ethereum/Mist wallet as normal - it should be able to
+connect to your geth instance.

 **Options**